 Treatment with higher than recommended doses may result in clinically significant adrenal suppression.
 If there is evidence for higher than recommended doses being used, then additional systemic corticosteroid cover should be considered during periods of stress or elective surgery.

-Most severe side effects include allergic reaction; difficulty in breathing; swelling of the face, lips, tongue, or throat.
-Serious side effects include severe or ongoing nosebleed; sores in the nose; wheezing, troubled breathing; body aches, or flu symptoms.
-Less serious side effects may include headache; sore throat, cough, muscle or joint pain.
+Most severe side effects include allergic reaction: difficulty in breathing; swelling of the face, lips, tongue, or throat.
+Serious side effects include severe and ongoing nose bleed; sores in the nose; wheezing, troubled breathing; body aches, or flu symptoms.
+Less serious side effects may include headache; sore throat, cough; muscle or joint pain.

 Keep bottle in upright position.